 “I coined a new word.
 How do I get it into the dictionary?”

 The usage question is an important one that gets at the heart of how dictionaries are written.
 When modern lexicographers define words or find words to add to dictionaries, they tend to approach their work from the angle of descriptivism.
 That is, they observe how the language is being used, and then write definitions based on that research.
 Compare this to a prescriptivist approach, which is more concerned with determining how things should be.
-While a prescriptivist might say that calling someone cray-cray when you mean to express that person’s mental state is not appropriate, a descriptivist might look at the same utterance and do some research to see if it’s a common phenomenon.
-Lexicographers are very unlikely to proclaim, “That’s not a word!” unless they are challenging an opponent in Scrabble.
+While prescriptivists might say a slang term is “not a real word,” descriptivists will look at the same term and do some research to see if it’s a common phenomenon.
+Lexicographers are very unlikely to proclaim, “That’s not a word!” unless they’re challenging an opponent in Scrabble.

-Widespread usage does not, however, guarantee a word a shiny new definition in a dictionary.
+Even so, widespread usage doesn’t guarantee a word will get a shiny new definition in a dictionary.
 Is the word going stay around for a while, or is it just a passing fad?
 Does it fill a gap in the language?
 Is it likely to be in use in 5, 10, 20, or even 100 years?
 These are important questions to ask because there are far more updates and new words to be added to dictionaries than lexicographers have time to write.

 Are you famous?
 Do you have influence?